-8. Other issues of interest for the corporation and authority of the shareholders meeting.

-2) On April 27, 2012 and according to Article 9 and subsection 2 of Article 10 of Law N° 18,045 on the Securities Markets, the following relevant fact was reported:
+- 1. Contracting of one or more lines of credit for up to US\$ 150 million, and - 2.
+Authorizing and granting of the necessary powers in order to draw funds from such uncommitted credit lines. - 2) On January 28, 2013, and according to Article 9 and subsection 2 of Article 10 of Law No 18,045 on Securities Markets, the following relevant fact was reported:

-That the annual shareholders meeting of the corporation was held on April 27, 2012, and the following matters were agreed:
+That a special shareholders meeting of the corporation was held on January 25, 2013, and the following points were agreed: